 By the mid 1930s, as the grip of the Depression had begun to lift, the Show’s attendance figures increased and there was a growing optimism in Australia’s agricultural future.
 The 1935 Royal Easter Show was the biggest to date, with the largest attendances, prize money and competitive entries.

 In 1998 the Show moved to a new showground at Sydney Olympic Park, Homebush Bay.
 Always popular are the animal displays and competitions.

-Bigger than ever, the Easter Show now features more commercial and entertainment activities, however the promotion of rural industries is still the mainstay.
-The agricultural displays have focused on 'bringing the country to the city', educating and celebrating rural communities.
+Bigger than ever, the Sydney Royal Easter Show is Australia’s largest annual ticketed event.
+It now features more commercial and entertainment activities, however the promotion of rural industries is still the mainstay.
+The agricultural displays have focused on ‘bringing the country to the city’ and celebrating rural communities.

-Local organisations and societies have a unifying affect on rural communities, whether they are small, grass-roots groups, or larger organisations.
+Local organisations and societies have a unifying affect in rural communities, whether they are small, grassroots groups, or larger organisations.
 Most groups are volunteer-run and made up of committed individuals passionate about their local communities and interests.